 - Haar in Fire Emblem 10 is an otherwise One-Man Army mechanically, but (also mechanically) is pretty much always 2 hit killed by thunder mages.

-- This applies to almost every unit with a weakness in the Fire Emblem games: Attacks with an advantage do triple damage.
-And pray you don't get unlucky enough to get hit by a critical hit by your weakness
+- This applies to almost every unit with a weakness in the Fire Emblem games: Attacks with a weapon the target is weak to (this is distinct from the sword>axe>lance>sword thing) triples the weapon's "might" stat.
+And pray you don't get unlucky enough to get hit by a critical hit by your weakness.

 - Runescape lets you create Kryptonite in the form of Bane Ore.
 This stuff can be tuned to various creatures, and doing so will make it harmful to them.
 Bane Metal can then be made into arrows and bolts.
 Balmung, the axe you use to slay Dagganoths during a difficult quest, is revealed to be made of Bane Metal as well.